 NET virtual retreats include:

-- 3-hour live online retreat
+- 3-hour live and interactive online retreat

 - 12-14 trained NET missionaries